 Assumptions and Other

-When setting up a budget, it’s important to lay out your assumptions, on the spreadsheet or an accompanying document.
-This not only helps you remember how you came up with certain figures, but it helps any staff member, potential donor, or advisor looking at the budget understand it better.
+When setting up a budget, it’s important to layout your assumptions, on the spreadsheet or an accompanying document.
+This not only helps you remember how you came up with certain figures, but it helps any staff member, potential donor, or an advisor looking at the budget understand it better.

 Your assumptions could include the number of beneficiaries you are working with, the number of staff, amount of supplies or equipment.
 When making a budget, it’s also important to track inflation and fringe benefits, especially if you are building a projected budget over several years.

 Inflation accounts for slight increases in cost over time, and fringe benefits are the non-salary costs for employees if you offer (or plan to offer) benefits to your staff as you grow as an organization.

 Analyzing Your Budget

 Once you’re up and running and keeping track of your budget, you can analyze your budget by looking at your ratios.
 Ratios help you understand how you are doing financially and can be used in a number of ways: